hitwh-nscscc/Cattery-Bootloader/README.md

 ----
 Cattery Bootloader is a first-stage bootloader targeting RagdollSoC, MIPS32EL, used for board-level initializing and have an exception vector that catches magic error.

+This branch is the ported version of Cattery Bootloader targeting [CatnipSoC](https://github.com/RickyTino/CatnipSoC).

 For now, Cattery Bootloader has two booting modes(all of them are configured at coding time using #define DEBUG or not):

 - Full Mode: Full functionality, contains several testing methods to test the board.